skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 A domain name shouldn't cost too much and you can buy one from several domain name registrars.
 I bought my domain name, akashgoswami.com via [Google Domains](https://domains.google/) and pay £10 a year for it (that's less than £1 a month!).

 ## What is Hugo?
 [Hugo](https://gohugo.io/) is a fast static site generator tool written in [Go](https://go.dev/).
-It uses templates and markdown files to generate webpages in seconds.
+It uses templates and Markdown files to generate webpages in seconds.
 The final result is a set of HTML files that you can deploy as a website using a hosting provider such as [GitHub Pages](https://pages.github.com/).

 Let's use an analogy.
 Let's pretend that we're making a sandwich, instead of building a website 🥪